Ministry of Justice (Vietnam)

 The Ministry of Justice (MOJ, Bộ Tư pháp) is a government ministry in the Socialist Republic of Vietnam.

-History

-The Ministry of Justice was one of the first 13 ministries in the inaugural government of the Democratic Republic of Vietnam (North Vietnam), established on August 28, 1945, and officially launched on September 2, 1945.
-The first Minister of Justice was Vũ Trọng Khánh.

-On July 14, 1960, during the first session of the 2nd National Assembly, the Law on the Organization of the Government Council was passed.
-According to the law, among the 20 ministries and ministerial-level agencies stipulated, the Ministry of Justice was not included.

-On September 14, 1972, the Standing Committee of the National Assembly issued a resolution establishing the Legal Committee under the Government Council.
-The first head of the committee was Trần Công Tường.

-On July 4, 1981, during the first session of the 7th National Assembly, the list of members of the Council of Ministers was approved, which included the Minister of Justice.
-The Ministry of Justice was thus reinstated.
+It is a cabinet-level agency responsible for the state management of legal and judicial affairs, including the drafting of laws, the inspection of legal documents, and the oversight of legal dissemination and education.
+The MOJ manages some administrative functions such as civil status registration, nationality records, and the issuance of judicial certificates, while also regulating professional legal services like notarization, legal aid, and the licensing of lawyers.
+It is also tasked with the enforcement of civil judgments and represents the Government of Vietnam in international legal cooperation and mutual legal assistance, all under the direct leadership of a Minister who reports to the Prime Minister and the National Assembly.

-Functions and Duties
+Functions and duties

-The Ministry of Justice is a governmental agency that performs the function of state management in the fields of legal development and implementation, legal normative document review, administrative procedure control, legal dissemination and education; state management in the enforcement of civil and administrative judgments, administrative justice, judicial support services, state compensation in administrative management and judgment enforcement, and other judicial tasks nationwide.
+The MOJ is a governmental agency that performs the function of state management in the fields of legal development and implementation, legal normative document review, administrative procedure control, legal dissemination and education; state management in the enforcement of civil and administrative judgments, administrative justice, judicial support services, state compensation in administrative management and judgment enforcement, and other judicial tasks nationwide.
 It also oversees the enforcement of laws regarding administrative violations and manages public services in the areas under its jurisdiction.